ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 Running a DGL example
 ================================================================================

+Multiple use cases of DGL have been tested and verified.
-While we have tested, and verified DGL on multiple use-cases, as an example we recommended a drug discovery use-case using a `SE3Transformer`.
+A recommended example is a drug discovery pipeline using the ``SE3Transformer``.
-We have detailed the procedure, and the steps to follow in the blog for DGL.
-For more information, see the `DGL blog <https://rocm.blogs.amd.com/blog/tag/dgl.html>`_.
+This detailed procedure and steps to follow are outlined in the `DGL blog <https://rocm.blogs.amd.com/blog/tag/dgl.html>`_.